top of page

 Burnout and breakdowns

-The road takes its toll, and for Led Zeppelin, it was no different.
+After many exhausting tours of the US, the road took its toll on the band.
 John Paul Jones felt the strain early on, yearning for the comfort of home while Peter Grant had to play the role of persuader-in-chief.
 But even Grant couldn't stave off the inevitable.
 The band was burning out, and cracks were beginning to show.

 Addictions and demons